-Fire Action notices provide sufficient information to inform persons from outside organisations of the action to take in the event of discovering a fire.
+Fire action notice is provided which would give employees from outside organisations information regarding action to be taken in the event of a fire.

 Testing & Maintenance

 Was testing & maintenance information available?
 No Are fire extinguishers subject to suitable test & maintenance?
 N/A